Kryreth/TwitchMind/replit.md

 ## Overview

 StreamDachi is a comprehensive Twitch integration application designed to enhance live streams with AI-powered voice features.
 It offers real-time chat monitoring, AI-driven chat analysis, user profile tracking (VIPs, moderators, subscribers), an automated shoutout system for VIPs with a 24-hour cooldown, and full per-stream chat logging.
 A key feature is its AI user learning engine, which provides personalized responses and configurable StreamDachi settings.
 The platform includes a hands-free voice AI system with continuous listening, automatic AI rephrasing using Groq, and unlimited free high-quality TTS using Puter.js (Neural/Generative engines).
 The VIP Management page includes a Test Shoutout feature that allows streamers to preview a VIP's latest Twitch clip before going live.

+The dashboard features a "Today" vs "What You Missed" tab system for tracking daily vs offline activity, with toggleable stat cards (Total Messages, AI Analyzed, Active Users, Moderation Actions) and stream session management.
+A dedicated Database Viewer provides comprehensive internal data management with searchable user tables, chat messages, AI analysis, and CSV export capabilities.
 The platform boasts a dark-themed dashboard with a distinctive Twitch aesthetic, utilizing purple accents.

 ## User Preferences